 To aid you in your experience of the Sandhill Crane migration, Dusty Trails LLC, your outdoor specialists in North Platte has developed tours during the most active time of the day for the Sandhill Crane courtship behaviors.
-These tours are scheduled from 2:15pm until approximately 5:00pm.

 All tours include a round trip through the North Platte River valley between North Platte and Hershey.
 The tour will linger along the rural roads wherever there are large groups of Sandhill Cranes so that you can observe, video and photograph as much as you would like.